 For a suitably chosen threshold parameter, for any sequence of adaptively chosen models f_1,\dots,f_k, the Ladder algorithm achieves with probability 1-o(1): \mathrm{lberr}(R_1,\dots,R_k) \le O\left(\frac{\log^{1/3}(kn)}{n^{1/3}}\right)\,.

 The proof of the theorem follows from a variant of the adaptive tree argument introduced in Chapter 5.
-The new element here is that we carefully prune the tree so as to bound its size.
+The new element here is that we carefully prune the tree so as to better bound its size.

 Set the threshold parameter to \eta = \log^{1/3}(kn)/n^{1/3}.
 This technical choice will become clear later.
 For this threshold \eta, we need to show that with probability 1-o(1) we have for every round t\in[k] the error bound |R_S(f_t)-R(f_t)|\le O(\eta) = O(\log^{1/3}(kn)/n^{1/3})\,.